 |People Groups:||2 500|

-Africa is the continent with the greatest human needs and the most widespread poverty.
-Yet decades of aid and development have achieved too little progress.
-Many argue that less aid and more global free trade will better assist Africa.
+Africa is the continent with the highest human needs and the most widespread poverty.
+Decades of aid and development have achieved too little progress.
+Many argue that less support and more global free trade will better assist Africa.

-The national boundaries drawn 100 years ago by Western colonial powers still cause problems today, and lead to violence and even war in over a dozen countries.
-Violent Islamist movements generate terror and war in several hotspots along the great fault line between Muslim and Christian majorities that runs west ot east across the whole continent. ~ Pray for the World
+The national boundaries, drawn 100 years ago by Western colonial powers still cause problems today and lead to violence and even war in over a dozen countries.
+Violent Islamist movements generate terror and war in several hotspots along the great fault line between Muslim and Christian majorities that runs west to east across the whole continent. ~ Pray for the World

 Religion is vitally important in Africa – it is more significant than nationality or ethnicity in how Africans identify themselves.
 Religious freedom has increased over much of Africa in recent decades, but there are restrictions in North Africa and some other Muslim-majority countries.
 Persecution of varying intensity is present in a number of nations. ~ Operation World